AgentFire/AgentFire.Lifetime.Modules/README.md

 # AgentFire.Lifetime.Modules
-Provides a way for an app to manage module-based (Start/Stop) singleton instances.
+Provides a way for an app to use module-based (Start/Stop) singleton instances.